 This recent realization has led to adjustments for both father and son.
 James has started booking fights against area great-grandfathers until he’s earned enough credit to get back on the circuit, while Tommy has now begun bragging that his dad knows more about WWII than any of his peer’s fathers.

 Fortunately things may be turning around for Watson, as his stepfather Steve has already won a lifetime ban from any of his basketball games.
-Watson is expected to begin using Steve as his primary male influence while regulating James to secondary paternal duties like “keeping a roof over his head” and “limited emotional support”
+Watson is expected to begin using Steve as his primary male influence while regulating James to secondary paternal duties like “keeping a roof over his head” and “limited emotional support”.

-At press time, James remains confident that Tommy could easily defeat any of his co-workers’ in a fight.
+At press time, James remains confident that Tommy could easily defeat any of his co-workers’ children in a fight.